Russian gas continues to flow east via Yamal-Europe pipeline

 Data from Slovak pipeline operator Eustream showed capacity nominations for Tuesday's Russian gas flows from Ukraine to Slovakia via the Velke Kapusany border point were at 773,712 megawatt hours (MWh), rising a touch from Monday but below levels seen earlier in December.

-(Reporting by Oksana Kobzeva and Vladimir Soldatkin; Additional reporting by Jason Hovet in Prague; Editing by Kenneth Maxwell)
+(Reporting by Oksana Kobzeva and Vladimir Soldatkin in Moscow, Jason Hovet in Prague and Anneli Palmen in Berlin; Editing by Kenneth Maxwell and Susan Fenton)

 ((vladimir.soldatkin@reuters.com; @vsoldatkin;))